hlydecker/GANDalf/README.md

 - Higher resolution output imagery.
 - No more fine tuning!
 - More computationally expensive 🚀
+- The D in the name is captialised.

 # GANdalf: One Shot Face Tolkeinization
 Currently non existent code for the currently theoretical paper "GANdalf: One Shot Face Tolkienization"